Jitendra Nath Pande

 Jitendra Nath Pande or J. N. Pande (14 June 1941 – 23 May 2020) was an Indian Pulmonologist and Professor and Head of Medicine at the All India Institute of Medical Studies (AIIMS).
 He was working as Senior Consultant (Medicine) at Sitaram Bhartia Institute of Science & Research, New Delhi.
 He died on 23 May 2020 during sleep when he was home quarantined due to COVID-19 positivity during the COVID-19 pandemic in India, in New Delhi.

 He was posthumously awarded India's fourth highest civilian award, the Padma Shri in 2021.

 Personal and family details

 Pande was born in Shikohabad, India, to Shri Madan Mohan Pande and Smt.
 Kamla Devi Pande.
 His parents were from Uttar Pradesh.

 He was younger brother of Prof. Gyan N Pande, Emeritus Professor, Swansea University and President, International Centre for Computational Engineering.

 Education

 Pande obtained both his MBBS in 1963 and MD (Medicine) in 1966 degrees from AIIMS, New Delhi.

 Work and important assignments

-Pande specialised in Respiratory Medicine and Clinical Epidemiology.
-He setup first intensive care unit in India.
+Pande specialised in respiratory medicine and clinical epidemiology.
+He set up the first intensive care unit in India.

 He treated many famous personalities from public life like President of India, Prime Minister of India, politicians, etc. Some of his famous patients are former Power Minister Rangarajan Kumaramangalam, Raj Kapoor.